lildann/CV/README.md

 #### Communication + Connection
 As the Exhibitions Manager for a fast-paced gallery with three locations in Central London, communication and building strong working relationships across departments was key to the success of each exhibition.
 Being promoted consistently throughout my time there was the outcome of analysing and identifying areas for improvement and implementing new methods, such as departmental Trello Boards, and running agenda-focused meetings.

 Since finishing the course at Makers, I have become a mentor to three students.
-Mentorship schemes are a brilliant way to make authentic connections within a new industry, and I've found it to be a rewarding experience in giving advice, encouragement and perspective to fully embrace the nature of the course.
+I've found it to be a rewarding experience in making authentic connections and giving advice, encouragement and perspective to fully embrace the nature of the course.

 #### Time Management
 I previously worked for an arts book publisher in Berlin, and proofread many non-fiction texts in layout stages - this required a good eye for detail, and the ability to work consistently and methodically when under a time-pressured print deadline.
 These skills have been helpful while at Makers, and I take pride in writing clear, well-crafted code.